SomeWeekendReading/someweekendreading.github.io/_posts/2021-12-29-winter-beauty.md

 > &hellip;make people happy and encourage them to go out to hike in a beautiful nature.

 - Make people happy.
-- Appreciate the beauty around them.
+- Help them appreciate the beauty around them.

 Now&hellip; _that's_ a version of the [Divine Madness]({{ site.baseurl }}/tags/#TheDivineMadness).